rayzenai/file-manager/README.md

 ### Cache Control Configuration

-The package automatically adds cache headers to all uploaded images for optimal performance:
+The package automatically adds cache headers to all uploaded media files for optimal performance:

 ```env
 # Disable cache headers (not recommended)